Creative Writing

 • University of Vermont

-The college is home to two literary magazines: Rushlight, housed in the Creative Writing program and Smudge, run out of the Marshall Center.
-The student editorial staff at Rushlight works with the Visual Arts program to select creative work.
-Published since 1855, issues of the magazine are released at the end of every spring semester.
-Smudge started in 2021 by students to tell stories centered around the experiences of people of color.
+Rushlight, housed in the Creative Writing Program, is one of the oldest student-run literary magazines in the country that is still in publication.
+The student editorial staff at Rushlight works with the Visual Arts Program to select creative work.
+Issues of the magazine are released at the end of every spring semester.

 Department